SlateAppProject/Slate/README.md

 A web application with a single chatroom for users to chat in their native language that is translated into English.

 #### Stretch
-Multi-chatrooms for users to join depending on which translated language is needed.
+ - Multi-chatrooms for users to join depending on which translated language is needed.
+ - Direct Messaging
+ - User profile pictures
+ - Dark/Light themes

 ### Functional Requirements
 1. A user can sign up for the app.